-I won’t be going through the all creation of a Reactive Form but straight to the addition of an input field in the select box, as an option.
+I won’t go through the whole creation of a Reactive Form but straight to the addition of an input field in the select box, as an option.

-This post was written based on an application developed in Angular 10, some troubles have been fixed by the Angular team in the meantime.
+This post was written based on an application developed in Angular 10.
+Some problems mentioned here have been fixed in newer versions.

-I got some clues from a post on StackOverflow about a similar problem, but it was in plain JavaScript and the solution wouldn’t work properly with Angular.
-The first issue was to get where to place that input element in the whole Mat form hierarchy.
-Let’s say it straight: putting an input field in a dropdown list is not a very usual practice, so I had to DIY and use some tricks to achieve the expected result (still, I’ll have some more finetuning to do with CSS for production version).
+The first step was to know where to place that input element in the whole Mat form hierarchy.
+Adding an input field in a dropdown list is not a very usual practice, so I had to DIY and use some tricks to achieve the result I wanted.

-In a Mat form field, I create a dropdown list with Mat select.
+In the Mat form field, I created a dropdown list with Mat select.
 I iterate over a list of options to dynamically create my list.
-So far, nothing new.

-Then my input field comes as another option, just as you would create a default option for example.
-I’ve colorized the corresponding code.
+My input field comes as another option, just as you would do to create a default, hardcoded option (see code in orange).

 <form [formGroup]="form">